-Numerical Model Role

-What EM site-specific subsurface phenomena are modeled (Advection, dispersion, sorption, back-diffusion, density effects, heterogeneity, Pump-and-treat operations, wells, boundary and forcing conditions)
+Site Challenges and Modeling Needs

-()Numerical groundwater and reactive transport models provide the high‑fidelity representation of site‑specific subsurface processes that underpin Pillar B. At EM sites, these models describe how contaminants move and transform in complex hydrogeologic settings, and how engineered controls, such as pump‑and‑treat systems, can influence plume evolution.
+Numerical groundwater and reactive transport models provide the high‑fidelity representation of site‑specific subsurface processes that underpin Pillar B. At EM sites, these models describe how contaminants move and transform in complex hydrogeologic settings, and how engineered controls, such as pump‑and‑treat systems, can influence plume evolution.
 They explicitly resolve groundwater flow, mass transport, and the key processes that drive long‑term risk, providing the “truth” trajectories against which surrogate models can be trained and evaluated.

-The physical phenomena represented typically include advection and dispersion of dissolved species, sorption onto solid phases, and associated reaction processes (Sethi and Di Molfetta, 2019; Šimůnek and van Genuchten, 2016). ()Heterogeneity in hydraulic and transport properties, together with diffusion‑controlled mass exchange between transmissive and low permeability zones, leads to anomalous (non‑Fickian) plume spreading and long term tailing (Guo et al., 2021).
+The physical phenomena represented typically include advection and dispersion of dissolved species, sorption onto solid phases, and associated reaction processes (Sethi and Di Molfetta, 2019; Šimůnek and van Genuchten, 2016).
+These processes control how contaminant mass is transported, retarded, and transformed in the subsurface and therefore directly affect the magnitude and timing of risks at receptors.

+Realistic EM sites are characterized by strong heterogeneity in hydraulic and transport properties.
+Diffusion‑controlled mass exchange between transmissive and low permeability zones leads to anomalous (non‑Fickian) plume spreading, delayed arrival times, and long-term tailing (Guo et al., 2021).
 Back diffusion from fine grained or low permeability units is recognized as a major control on plume persistence after source removal, based on field case studies and analytical and numerical models (Yang et al., 2016, 2017).
+These mechanisms help explain why plumes can remain above regulatory thresholds long after active remediation in the source zone has ceased, so they must be explicitly represented in numerical models.

 Density and buoyancy effects can strongly influence plume migration in saline systems (e.g., seawater intrusion) as well as at EM sites impacted by dense and light nonaqueous phase liquids (i.e., DNAPL and LNAPL).
 At many contaminated sites NAPLs density contrasts govern whether the product floats, sinks, or penetrates below the water table, with strong implications for plume evolution and long term mass discharge (Huling, 1991; McCaulou, 1995; Newell, 1995; RMCS, 2017).
-In seawater intrusion, (Werner et al., 2013; Xu et al., 2019).
-Consequently, predictive modeling and remediation design for both saline plumes and LNAPL or DNAPL source zones should represent density dependence and, where appropriate, multiphase flow and transport to reduce bias in migration forecasts.()Operational controls and boundary conditions, such as pump‑and‑treat wells, injection/extraction networks, time-varying boundary heads and fluxes, and distributed recharge, are explicitly represented when designing or optimizing remediation systems (Ko et al., 2005). permeable reactive barriers,Across different EM sites, these models have been applied to a range of problems, such as predicting the inland migration of seawater intrusion under coastal pumping, assessing the persistence of back‑diffusion‑controlled plumes at inland facilities, and evaluating how new wells or barriers might alter plume pathways and concentrations at receptors.
+In seawater intrusion, contrasts in fluid density modify flow patterns and plume geometry, and ignoring these effects can lead to substantial errors in predicting contaminant migration and mass discharge (Werner et al., 2013; Xu et al., 2019).
+Consequently, predictive modeling and remediation design for both saline plumes and LNAPL or DNAPL source zones should represent density dependence and, where appropriate, multiphase flow and transport to reduce bias in migration forecasts.

+In addition to subsurface physics, EM-relevant models also represent engineered operations and boundary and forcing conditions.
+Pump‑and‑treat wells, injection and extraction networks, time-varying boundary heads and fluxes, and distributed recharge, are explicitly represented when designing or optimizing remediation systems (Ko et al., 2005).
+This allows planners to evaluate how different well configurations, pumping rates, permeable reactive barriers, or hydraulic barriers might alter plume pathways and concentrations at compliance points.
+Across different EM sites, these models have been applied to a range of problems, such as predicting the inland migration of seawater intrusion under coastal pumping, assessing the persistence of back‑diffusion‑controlled plumes at inland facilities, and evaluating how new wells or barriers might alter plume pathways and concentrations at receptors.
+In Pillar B, this combination of detailed subsurface physics and explicit representation of engineered controls provides the foundation on which surrogate models and recalibration strategies are built.